Skip to main content

 CapacitorAppLauncher

-The AppLauncher API allows to open other apps
+The AppLauncher API allows the opening of other apps.

 CapacitorBrowser